 The preliminary vision, principles, and land use framework outlined in this report are proposed to be presented to the public for input to help guide the completion of a draft Metrotown Development Plan.
-The comprehensive nature of the consultation is anticipated to garner meaningful feedback from the entire City on the future of Burnaby's downtown.
+The comprehensive nature of the public input process and community outreach is anticipated to garner meaningful feedback from the entire city on the future of its downtown.
+A key aspect to the public input process would be fostering an identity for Metrotown.
+It is important that this come from the community, given that the intended focus for Metrotown is as the heart of Burnaby's urban life.